dl1ksv/gr-display/README.md

      $cd build

-     $cmake -DCMAKE_INSTALL_PREFIX=<where gnuradio is installed> ../
+     $cmake -DCMAKE_INSTALL_PREFIX=   < where gnuradio is installed > ../

      $make

      $sudo make install

+     After that you'll find in grc in DL1KSV / Display

+     - Display a text message

+     - PNG Image sink
+     - Text sink.

-     ++++ If you are unsure about <where gnuradio is installed> run
+     ++++ If you are unsure about where gnuradio is installed  run

      gnuradio-config-info --prefix

-     After that you'll find in grc in Custom / Display a lcd display, a PNG Image sink and a Text sink.
+     **Hint:** If you install gr-display to an other directory than gnuradio, don't forget to add the location of your python modules to the PYTHONPATH environment variable

 3.    **To do**